The great Rodin once said something like:

 Then we'll go back up to the cathedral and one street will be a little steep:

-That's a small and totally worthwhile effort if you ask me, but it can be avoided if you prefer to stay at a very pleasant café (with a very nice outdoor terrace overlooking the cathedral in spring/summer) for about 45mn while I bring the rest of the group on that short walking tour.
+That's a small and totally worthwhile effort if you ask me, but it can be avoided if the weather is bad or if you're not in the mood.
+And, if there's only one of your party who prefers to stay behind, there's a very pleasant café (with a very nice outdoor terrace overlooking the cathedral in spring/summer) where he/she can wait for about 45mn while I bring the rest of you on that short walking tour.
 Back at the Cathedral, I will describe and explain each of the incredible 9 UNIQUE doorways.
 That takes an hour.
 Yes, an hour that will fly by!

 12:30 PM: after we have circled our territory, we will have a nice break (1h30)